 We're the data controller in respect of personal data we receive from you in respect of the policy.
-We process personal data for the purposes of providing insured benefits on behalf of you for the benefit of your employees and their families.
+We process personal data for the purposes of providing insured benefits for the benefit of your employees and their families.
 The information supplied by you may be transferred outside the UK (including the USA, Malaysia, and Philippines).
-Full details can be found in our Privacy policy www.aiglife.co.uk/privacy-policy
+Full details can be found in our privacy policy www.aiglife.co.uk/privacy-policy.